-I have secured as my clinical preceptor for NUR
+I nave secured as my clinical preceptor for NUR

-t there is no personal, social, or professional relationship with this would be an impediment to learning.
+at there is no personal, social, or professional relationship with this d would be an impediment to learning.

-Student name (print) bellsville NUVERSITY
+Student name (print) bellsville

 Student signature and date School of Nursing

 Preceptor name (print)

 Preceptor signature and date

-MSN POLICY NO. 500-71 POLICY NAME: Individual Student Clinical Learning Objectives SUBJECT: Individual Student Clinical Learning Objectives EFFECTIVE DATE: June 2020 POLICY HISTORY REVIEWED DATE June 2020, August 2020, May 2021, April 2022, May 20 23 REVISED DATE June 2020, August 2020, May 2021 PURPOSE Course and personal objectives guide the learning experience and clarify direction for both the learner and the preceptor.
+MSN POLICY NO. 500-71 POLICY NAME: Individual Student Clinical Learning Objectives SUBJECT: Individual Student Clinical Learning Objectives EFFECTIVE DATE: June 2020 POLICY HISTORY REVIEWED DATE June 2020, August 2020, May 2021, April 2022, May 20 023, June 2024 REVISED DATE June 2020, August 2020, May 2021 PURPOSE Course and personal objectives guide the learning experience and clarify direction for both the learner and the preceptor.